aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/index.md

   - Minimum and maximum stake.
   - Minimum and maximum lockup.
   - Rewards rate.
-  - Joining and withdrawal limit.
+  - Limits on adding and withdrawing the stake.
   - Epoch duration.

 #### Gas schedule